securingsam/SmartScanner-iOS-Spec/README.md

 The `scan` method call site accepts a `ScanConfig` object.
 The `ScanConfig` object allows the SDK client to control some of the scanner's configurations.
 For example, the following code snippet starts a scan that is using only `PING` to detect devices in the network and sets the scan to last only 2 minutes.

->**Note** that the default configurations are considered to be optimized for best scan results.
+>**Note** The default configurations are considered to be optimized for best scan results.

 ```swift
 let config = ScanConfig(